ern0/256byte-flagquiz/README.md

 ### Displaying result

+The trick is that
-The program doesn't tell you whether the answer is correct or not, in both cases it just prints the correct answer next to the player's answer,
+the program doesn't tell you whether the answer is correct or not, in both cases it just prints the correct answer next to the player's answer,